Isla-lab/ILASP_POMDP/README.md

 - despot and pomcp folders contain C++ code for the two solvers.
 - julia folder contains julia code for running AdaOPS and ARDespot (equivalent to C++ DESPOT).
 - ilasp folder contains traces and files from rocksample and pocman, to generate the heuristics for the two tasks using Inductive Learning of Answer Set Programs (ILASP)
+- supplementary.pdf contains further experiments with Julia implementation of DESPOT in the rocksample domain.

 #RUN
 - POMCP: launch run.sh in pomcp/scripts to replicate experiments in the paper.
 Follow comments in the code for parameter description.
 The output is a xes file with statistics